 Everyone wants a whiter, brighter smile, but undergoing teeth whitening procedures may not be the best idea for an expectant mother.
-Although the associated risks to a developing fetus may be extremely small, why take that risk at all?
-Here's where the facts stand on teeth whitening when pregnant.
+Although the associated risks to a developing fetus may be extremely small, why take those risks at all?
+Here are the facts on teeth whitening when pregnant.

 Teeth Whitening When Pregnant: Is It Safe?

 According to the American Pregnancy Association, cosmetic treatments that are not immediately necessary, such as teeth whitening, should be postponed until after delivery.
-The American Dental Association (ADA) agrees, stating that due to the potential safety concerns regarding bleaching materials, pregnant women should delay any teeth whitening procedures.
+The American Dental Association (ADA) agrees, stating that pregnant women should delay any teeth whitening procedures due to the potential safety concerns regarding bleaching materials.
 Discuss your whitening options with your dentist and agree on a treatment timeline that works for you.
 Also, consider the different methods of teeth whitening and ask for advice on what will work best for your individual situation.

-Pregnancy, and all its associated bodily changes, can result in a number of oral health effects, all of which can be managed with the help of your dentist.
+Pregnancy involves many bodily changes and can have a number of effects on your oral health, all of which can be managed with the help of your dentist.
 According to the ADA, these may include:

-- Gingivitis, or swollen and bleeding gums aggravated by inadequate home care and hormonal changes during pregnancy
+- Swollen or tender grums, aggravated by inadequate home care and hormonal changes during pregnancy

 - Tooth erosion related to an increase in the acidity of saliva caused by morning sickness